how does alcohol affect sleep 1

 Shallow and less restorative sleep

 Alcohol consumption can lead to a decrease in the overall quality of our sleep.
-While alcohol’s sedative effects can help us fall asleep faster, they often lead to a shallow and less restorative sleep experience.
-The disruption of REM and slow-wave sleep, as discussed earlier, can prevent our bodies and brains from undergoing the necessary processes for physical and mental restoration during the night.
-Consequently, we wake up feeling less refreshed, struggle with daytime sleepiness, and may experience difficulties in concentration and focus.
+While alcohol’s sedative effects can help us fall asleep faster, they often lead to a shallow and less refreshing sleep experience.
+As discussed earlier, the disruption of REM and slow-wave sleep can prevent our bodies and brains from undergoing the necessary processes for physical and mental restoration during the night.
+Consequently, we wake up feeling less refreshed, struggle with daytime sleepiness, and may experience difficulty concentrating and focusing.

 Impairments in sleep consolidation

-Sleep consolidation refers to the ability to stay asleep throughout the night without frequent awakenings.
-Alcohol can impair this process by interrupting the normal sleep architecture and causing fragmented sleep.
+Sleep consolidation refers to staying asleep throughout the night without frequent awakenings.
+Alcohol can impair this process by interrupting the standard sleep architecture and causing fragmented sleep.
 Instead of experiencing long stretches of uninterrupted sleep, alcohol can lead to multiple awakenings and difficulty maintaining continuous sleep.
-This impairment in sleep consolidation can leave us feeling restless and unrefreshed in the morning, impacting our overall well-being and ability to function optimally during the day.
+This impairment in sleep consolidation can leave us restless and unrefreshed in the morning, impacting our overall well-being and ability to function optimally during the day.

 Effects on Sleep Duration